 - Policy E.2 Residential uses and neighborhood facilities and services shall be located to: - a.
 Accommodate pedestrian, bicycle and vehicle access; - b.
 Accommodate population growth; - c.
-Avoid unnecessary duplication of utilities, facilities, and services: and - d.
+Avoid unnecessary duplication of utilities, facilities, and services; and - d.
 Avoid existing nuisances and hazards to residents.

-Finding: The subject property is located within the Urban Service Area.
-The water, sewer, and storm infrastructure area available within surrounding streets/areas and appear to be adequate to serve the proposed development.
+Finding: The subject property is located outside of the Urban Service Area.
+The water, sewer, and storm infrastructure area are available within surrounding streets/areas and appear to be adequate to serve the proposed development.
+The applicant will be required to apply for an Urban Growth Preliminary Declaration which will identify public facilities and services that will need to be constructed when the property is developed.
 The development standards established in the UDC will ensure that multifamily residential uses developed on the site are adequately served.

-- Policy E.6 Multi-family housing shall be located in areas proximate to existing or planned transportation corridors, public facilities and services: - a.
-To encourage the efficient use of residential land and public facilities, development regulations shall require minimum densities for multiple family residential zones;
+Policy E.6 Multi-family housing shall be located in areas proximate to existing or planned transportation corridors, public facilities and services:

-- b.
+- a.
+To encourage the efficient use of residential land and public facilities, development regulations shall require minimum densities for multiple family residential zones; - b.
 Development regulations shall promote a range of densities that encourage a variety of housing types;

 - c.
 Multiple family developments should be located in areas that provide walking, auto, or transit connections to:

-- (1) Employment centers;
+- 1) Employment centers;

-- (2) Shopping areas;
+- 2) Shopping areas;

-- (3) Transit service;
+- 3) Transit service;

-- (4) Parks;
+- 4) Parks;

-- (5) Public buildings.
+- 5) Public buildings.

 Finding: The RM-2 (Multiple Family Residential) zone proposed by the applicant includes a minimum density of 12 units per gross acre, encouraging efficient use of residential land and public facilities.
-The immediate vicinity includes a range of densities within existing developments and zoning district standards for undeveloped properties.
-Transit service to employment centers, shopping areas, public buildings, and other destinations is available via Cherriots Route 16 and 17, which stops along Wallace Road at Orchard Heights Road just south of the subject property and Glenn Creek Transit Center further south of the subject property.
-The property is in close proximity to shopping areas and employment opportunities on Wallace Road.
-Walker Middle School, and Harriet Elementary School are all located within close proximity.
-Orchard Heights Park is located approximately 0.5 miles to the west of the site.
+As described in findings above, the immediate vicinity includes a range of densities within existing developments and zoning district standards for undeveloped properties.
+Transit service to employment centers, shopping areas, public buildings, and other destinations is available via Cherriots Route 8, which stops along Liberty Road near Davis Road just north of the subject property.
+The property is near shopping areas and employment opportunities on Liberty Road and nearby Commercial Street.
+Crossler Middle School, is located within close proximity.
+Bryan Johnston Park is within close proximity to the southeast of the subject property.

-- Policy E.7 Residential neighborhoods shall be served by a transportation system that provides access for pedestrian, bicycles, and vehicles while recognizing the neighborhoods physical constraints and transportation service needs: - The transportation system shall promote all modes of transportation and dispersal rather than concentration of through traffic; - Through traffic shall be addressed by siting street improvements and road networks that serve new development so that short trips can be made without driving; - c.
+- Policy E.7 Residential neighborhoods shall be served by a transportation system that provides access for pedestrian, bicycles, and vehicles while recognizing the neighborhoods physical constraints and transportation service needs: - a.
+The transportation system shall promote all modes of transportation and dispersal rather than concentration of through traffic; - b.
+Through traffic shall be addressed by siting street improvements and road networks that serve new development so that short trips can be made without driving; - c.
 The transportation system shall provide for a network of streets fitted to the terrain with due consideration for safety, drainage, views, and vegetation.

 Finding: The planned street transportation system in the vicinity of the subject property establishes a framework of arterials and collectors that provide both east/west and north/south access across the area.
-As planned collectors are extended and local streets are constructed to serve new development within this area, which will allow for short trips within the neighborhood to be made by a variety of routes, with or without driving.
-Street improvements will fill in gaps in the sidewalk network, and arterial and collector streets will provide bike lanes for improved access throughout the neighborhood.
+As planned local streets are constructed to serve new development within this area, which will allow for short trips within the neighborhood to be made by a variety of routes, with or without driving.